OpenEuroLLM/non_web_data/README.md

 Our task of gathering linguistic data consists of several steps:

-1) Locate data sources
+1) Locating data sources
-2) Extract file URLs and create the metadata in Json format
+2) Extracting file URLs
-3) Download files
+3) Downloading the files
-4) Upload to the server`
+4) Uploading the files to a server
+5) Downloading the files to a cluster
+6) Processing the files to extract text

 <h2>1.
 Locating data sources</h2>